 Returning to a STEM career?
 Reboot Your STEM Career is a comprehensive interactive toolkit to help you relaunch your career and navigate your way back into the world of Science, Technology, Engineering and Maths.
 Build on areas such as work-life balance, professional skills, entering the world of work, how to present yourself, searching for jobs and how to network.Take part now ❯Reboot Your STEM Career

-This degree will take your understanding of the concepts, theories and applications of mathematics to graduate level, and give you the opportunity to study some statistics, theoretical physics or mathematics education.
-You'll cover a wide range of topics and develop a secure understanding of mathematical problems and approaches.
-You'll get plenty of practice with essential methods and tools; gain an appreciation of the role and construction of rigorous proof in mathematics; increase your familiarity with mathematical software; and build experience of communicating mathematical arguments and conclusions.Learn more ❯BSc (Honours) Mathematics
+Take your understanding of concepts, theories and applications in pure and applied mathematics to graduate level.
+You can also include optional statistics, theoretical physics or mathematics education.
+You'll cover a wide range of topics and develop an understanding of mathematical problems and approaches.
+Practise with essential methods and tools, and increase your familiarity with mathematical software.
+Gain an appreciation of the role and construction of rigorous proof.
+And build your experience of communicating mathematical arguments and conclusions.Learn more ❯BSc (Honours) Mathematics

-In this degree, you'll develop knowledge and understanding of key concepts in theoretical physics and the underpinning mathematical ideas and methods.
-It will teach you how to use essential techniques and relevant software, and acquire skills in communicating arguments and conclusions clearly and concisely.
-You'll explore the concepts of modern physics, including Newtonian mechanics, special relativity, electromagnetism and quantum mechanics.
-And have the opportunity to get plenty of practice with the tools of applied mathematics, including mathematical methods, mathematical modelling and numerical analysis.Learn more ❯BSc (Honours) Mathematics and Physics
+Develop your knowledge and understanding of theoretical physics and the underpinning mathematics.
+This degree will teach you how to use essential techniques and relevant software.
+Explore fundamental physics concepts, including Newtonian mechanics, special relativity, electromagnetism and quantum mechanics.
+Practise using applied mathematics tools, including mathematical methods, modelling and numerical methods.
+You'll also learn skills in communicating clear and concise arguments and conclusions.Learn more ❯BSc (Honours) Mathematics and Physics

 This diploma will give you a thorough grounding in pure and applied mathematical concepts, theories and their uses, with the option to combine them with statistics to suit your needs and interests.
 You'll get practice with essential methods and tools; gain an appreciation of abstract mathematics and mathematical modelling; increase your familiarity with mathematical software; and build experience of communicating mathematical arguments and conclusions.Learn more ❯Diploma of Higher Education in Mathematical Sciences